lorens247/lorens247/README.md

 - 👋 Hi, I’m @lorens247
 - 👀 I’m interested in computer softwares
-- 🌱 I’m currently learning python and JS
+- 🌱 I’m currently learning Python and JS
 - 💞️ I’m looking to collaborate on software projects
 - 📫 How to reach me
      🐦 lorens247